Skip to Content

 The easiest way to make this recipe vegetarian is to omit the anchovies.

-However, they add a savoury sense of meatiness that it would be good to replace.
+However, they add a savoury sense of meatiness that would be good to replace.
 You can do this by adding chopped olives towards the end.

-Naturally, if you want to turn this dish vegan you need to use egg-free pasta!
+Naturally, if you want to turn this dish vegan, you need to use egg-free pasta!

 Two bowls of asparagus and tomato orecchiette pasta soup/stew with wild garlic.